johnae/spook/README.md

 make
 ```

+After that you should have an executable called spook.
+It's known to build on Linux and Mac OS X.
+Everything in the lib directory and toplevel is part of spook itself, anything in vendor and deps
+is other peoples work and is just included in the resulting executable.

 Installation is as straightforward as:

 ```
 PREFIX=/usr/local make install
 ```

+### Binaries

-Or if you prefer to just install the latest binary you can do so by running the following in a shell:
+If you prefer to just install the latest binary you can do so by running the following in a shell:

 ```
 curl https://gist.githubusercontent.com/johnae/6fdc84ea7d843812152e/raw/install.sh | PREFIX=~/Local bash
 ```

+After running the above you should have an executable called spook.
+See below for instructions on how to run it.

 You might want to check that script before you run it which you can do [here](https://gist.github.com/johnae/6fdc84ea7d843812152e)

-After that you should have an executable called spook.
-It's known to build on Linux and Mac OS X.
-Everything in the lib directory and toplevel is part of spook itself, anything in vendor and deps
-is other peoples work and is just included in the resulting executable.

 ### Running it